Lord-Melflam/Master_Thesis_Francois_Meli_2026/README.md

 Public support repository for my UCLouvain master thesis on profiling novice programmers from incremental programming submissions.

-This repo is intentionally smaller than the private thesis workspace.
-It keeps the material that helps with understanding and reproducing the results, without the LaTeX source tree, raw data, or local working files.
+This repo is intentionally smaller than my original private thesis workspace.
+It only keeps the material that helps with understanding and reproducing the results.
 ## Layout

 ```text